oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams-config/prepare-adb-msteams-config.md

 Microsoft Teams serves as a comprehensive collaboration platform within the Microsoft 365 ecosystem, facilitating instant messaging, audio and video calls, and online meetings.
 With its seamless integration with other applications, Teams enhances productivity by streamlining communication and project management.
 Microsoft Teams supports a wide range of integrations with external apps and services.

-This lab walks you through the steps to configure your Microsoft Teams application to receive messages, alerts and output of a query from Autonomous Database.
-Also, you will learn the procedures to send Microsoft Teams notifications.
+This lab walks you through the steps to create your Microsoft Teams application and channel to receive messages, alerts and output of a query from Autonomous Database.

 Estimated Time: 25 minutes